Josnic/reactjs-articles-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Develop Environment

+This project was worked with `NodeJS V14.19.3` and `Npm v6.14.17`.

+This project works with a `.env` environment file.
+Take `env.example` as a template.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Intalls all dedendencies in the project. if you have any issue with that, please you must delete `package-lock.json` and try again.
 ### `npm start`

 Runs the app in the development mode.\